Sankeerth-Chillamcharla/assignment-2/README.md

 ```
 ## Resource group

-   - Using the resource group module to creaet the multiple Resource groups, but its required the group name and location, these two variable values are hardcoded in the `terraform.tfvar` file.
+   - Using the resource group module to create the multiple Resource groups, but its required the group name and location, these two variable values are hardcoded in the `terraform.tfvar` file.
    - Resource group name `RG-15FIVE-WBAPP`, its  module name `ResourceGroup`, these are the reference `module.ResourceGroup.rg-name` and `module.ResourceGroup.rg-location` to call output variables to refer another modules

    <img width="1126" alt="Screenshot 2023-05-29 at 3 00 43 PM" src="https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/5dbb97e1-2459-44b1-b643-755fb9e1123f">

 ## Vnet
    - Vnet module contain the child module as subnet, nsg and nsg-rules.
-To create Vnet we requires resource resource group, location and cidr range, for resource group name and location values are calling form resource group module.
+To create Vnet we requires resource group, location and cidr range, for resource group name and location values are calling form resource group module.
    - CIDE range value is defind in `terraform.tfvar`

    <img width="1227" alt="Screenshot 2023-05-29 at 3 57 22 PM" src="https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/61a76513-9efd-4e45-a9ea-23f9464766d2">

-   - Based on the vnet, we are going th create the subnet, in our case we need 3 subntes, 3 Network security groups and NSG asscioation with subntes, along with NSG rules.
+   - Based on the vnet, we are going the create the subnets, in our case we need to creste 3 subntes, 3 Network security groups and 3 NSG's asscioation with 3 subntes, along with NSG rules.

-   ### Subnet Creation
+   ### Subnets Creation
   ![Screenshot 2023-05-29 at 4 03 43 PM](https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/6f98276d-c7c5-4875-94b0-9a6aee866125)
    ### NSG Creation
   ![Screenshot 2023-05-29 at 4 06 13 PM](https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/b8d36b12-7f41-406f-9abc-745b250e4ce6)